pingcap/tidb-dashboard/README.md

 ![](etc/arch_pd_integration.svg)

-The easist way to use or play with TiDB Dashboard is to build [PD](https://github.com/pingcap/pd) which integrates a recent TiDB Dashboard inside.
+The easiest way to use or play with TiDB Dashboard is to build [PD](https://github.com/pingcap/pd) which integrates a recent TiDB Dashboard inside.

 ### Requirements